epam/edp-gerrit-operator/README.md

      ```bash
      helm search repo epamedp/gerrit-operator -l
      NAME                     CHART VERSION   APP VERSION     DESCRIPTION
-     epamedp/gerrit-operator  2.19.0          2.19.0          A Helm chart for EDP Gerrit Operator
-     epamedp/gerrit-operator  2.18.0          2.18.0          A Helm chart for EDP Gerrit Operator
+     epamedp/gerrit-operator  2.21.0          2.21.0          A Helm chart for KubeRocketCI Gerrit Operator
      ```

     _**NOTE:** It is highly recommended to use the latest released version._